LRWyatt801/atlas-low_level_programming/pointers_arrays_strings/README.md

 	     to the buffer pointed to by 'dest'
 100-atoi.c - Write a function that converts a string to an int

-Files for project "C- More pointers, arrays and strings"
+Files for project : "C- More pointers, arrays and strings"

 0-strcat.c - Write a function that concatenates two strings 1-strncat.c - Write a function taht concatenates two strings,
 	      with n bytes from src
-2-strncpy - Write a function that copies a string 3-strcmp.c - Write a function that compares two strings 4-rev_array.c - Write a function that reverses the content of an array
+2-strncpy - Write a function that copies a string 3-strcmp.c - Write a function that compares two strings 4-rev_array.c - Write a function that reverses the content of an array of integers\n 5-string_toupper.c - write a function that changes all lowercase letter of a string to uppercase letters/n 6-cap_string.c - Write a functino that capitalizeds all words of a string\n 7-leet.c - Write a function that encodes a string into 1337\n

-		of integers
-5-string_toupper.c - write a function that changes all lowercase letter
-		     of a string to uppercase letters
+Files for project : "C - Even more pointers, arrays and strings"

-6-cap_string.c - Write a functino that capitalizeds all words of a string 7-leet.c - Write a function that encodes a string into 1337
+0-memset.c - Write a function that fills memory with a constant byte\n